sentub13/tutorial/java-interview-questions.md

 6. **What is the difference between overloading and overriding?**
 7. **What is dynamic method dispatch?**

+Read above question carefully.
+Extract every interview question exactly as written. write a short, natural, real-time spoken answer with bullet point and with examples.
+Keep all answers simple, confident, and practical.
+Format the output clearly. add all answer in a .md file with correct format.

 ### 4. Inheritance (6 Questions)
 1. **Why doesn't Java support multiple inheritance?**
 2. **What is the diamond problem?**